Mary Murphy (actress)

-Mary Murphy (January 26, 1931 – May 4, 2011) was an American film and television actress of the 1950s, 1960s and 1970s.
+Mary Murphy (January 26, 1931 – May 4, 2011) was an American film and television actress of the 1950s, '60s, and '70s.

 Early years

-Murphy was born in Washington, D.C., and was the second of three children.
-She spent part of her early childhood in Rocky River, Ohio, a westside Cleveland, Ohio suburb.
+Murphy was born in Washington, DC, and was the second of three children.
+She spent part of her early childhood in Rocky River, Ohio, a westside Cleveland suburb.
 Her father, James Victor Murphy, died in 1940.
 Shortly afterwards, she and her mother moved to Southern California.
 She attended University High School in West Los Angeles.

 While working as a package wrapper at Saks Fifth Avenue, Beverly Hills, she was signed to appear in films for Paramount Pictures in 1951.